 3. ACCOUNT RESTRICTIONS.
 With regard to loans made pursuant to this loan policy (subject to the investment arrangements), the following rules apply:

 - Loans may only be made from accounts attributable to:

 - Pre-tax Elective Deferrals

 - Matching contributions

 - Nonelective contributions

 - Rollovers from other plans

-- Mandatory employee contributions

 - Employee (after-tax) contributions